The Best Strollers for Big Kids

 These large three wheeled strollers designed for parents on the run (literally) are excellent for larger children.
 Most jogging strollers will accommodate a four or five year old child with ease, and may fit a child up to the age of seven, depending on the size of the child.

-The Zoom 360 jogging stroller on the right will accommodate a child up to 75 pounds in weight, and has a high push handle.
+We used a jogging stroller for our son for several years, prior to obtaining a medical stroller.
+We used the jogging stroller, as it will accommodate a child up to 75 pounds in weight, and has a high push handle.
 This prevents the adult from having to stoop over to push the stroller.
 The pneumatic tires allow it to travel over uneven terrain, and folds to a compact size.
 This stroller will accommodate taller children, as it is the largest jogging stroller on the market.
+Joovy Zoom 360

 Large Umbrella Strollers

 This option is excellent for families with large toddlers or children in the 3-4 year old age range.
 This is the most economical choice, as these strollers are quite inexpensive compared to the other options listed in this article.
 Unfortunately, a large umbrella stroller may not fit a child above the age of five or over 50 pounds, so families with older children may need to consider a jogging stroller or adaptive stroller.

 The Need for Big Strollers: A Poll

 Why Does Your Big Kid Need a Stroller?

 Families with more than one child may consider purchasing a double stroller.
 We owned a Sit and Stand stroller, which allowed our older son to hop on the back of the stroller when he was tired.
 The rear seat could be used as a standing platform or a backwards-facing chair.